UCC Blanket Liens Definition:

 UCC stands for Uniform Commercial Code and are against the specific property of a person or business.
 For example, blanket UCC liens are usually against all property, including furniture, fixtures, and equipment.

 Details will vary based on the funding company.
 Investors making unsecured loans such as an mca cash advance won’t do this, though may still encumber accounts receivables.

 Traditional funding sources such as banks will write in specific details, that may include:

-1. A lien on Vehicles or a lien on accounts receivables
+1. Vehicles or accounts receivables

-FAQ, Frequently asked Questions on UCC liens
+FAQ, Frequently asked Questions

 What is a UCC lien filing?